On the Sample Complexity of Two-Layer Networks: Lipschitz vs. Element-Wise Lipschitz Activation: Results and Contributions

-Note that the parameters $L$, $B$, $R$, and $r$ are independent of $\T$, and yet, by increasing only the width of the hidden layer, we yield a sample-complexity lower bound that can be exponentially big in $d$, which is not possible in the element-wise case.
+Note that the parameters $L$, $B$, $R$, and $r$ are independent of $\T$, and yet, by increasing only the width of the hidden layer, the sample-complexity increases similarly.
+Specifically, when $\T$ is exponential in $d$, the sample complexity of this two-layer network defined by Theorem \ref{thm:main_lower} is $\Omega\bra{e^d}$, whereas if only $\bar\sigma$ would have been element-wise, the same network would be linear in $d$ (i.e., $O(d)$), according to Theorem \ref{thm:main_upper}.